 Job classification process

-The Professional/General Staff Job Classification process conducted by the University is in accordance with the Charles Sturt University Enterprise Agreement 2013-2016 clause 23.
+The professional/general staff job classification process conducted by the University is in accordance with clause 23 of the Enterprise Agreement.

 Job evaluation is a systematic process for assessing job content and requirements to determine a position’s contribution and value to an organisation, relative to other internal positions